browsh-org/browsh/README.md

     webextension everytime webpack rebuilds it: (in `webext/dist`) `web-ext run --verbose`

+For generic Linux systems you can follow [this guide](https://github.com/browsh-org/browsh/blob/master/contrib/setup_linux_build_environment.md) on how to setup a build environment, that you may be able to adapt for other systems as well.

 ### Communication
 Questions about Brow.sh?
 Stuck trying to resolve a tricky issue?
 Connect with the Brow.sh community on [Gitter](https://gitter.im/browsh)!